 The delay occurs once the database in recovery has reached a consistent state, until the standby is promoted or triggered.
 After that the standby will end recovery without further waiting.

-This parameter is intended for use with streaming replication deployments; however, if the parameter is specified it will be honored in all cases except crash recovery. hot_standby_feedback will be delayed by use of this feature which could lead to bloat on the master; use both together with care.
+This parameter is intended for use with streaming replication deployments; however, if the parameter is specified it will be honored in all cases except crash recovery. hot_standby_feedback will be delayed by use of this feature which could lead to bloat on the primary; use both together with care.

 Synchronous replication is affected by this setting when synchronous_commit is set to